Souvik7861/PROJECTS/7. PySpark Application/ReadMe.md

 - data_report1 : Which needs number of Zip Codes per city as zipcount and number of distinct prescribers assigned to each city as presc_counts .
 ![p7 s7](https://github.com/Souvik7861/PROJECTS/assets/120063616/2b1166a0-7f01-4c61-8a9f-10e0529f3258)

-- data_report2 : which need to apply filter on prescribers only fron 20 to 50 years of exp and rank the prescribers based on their tx_cnt for each State
+- data_report2 :
+    1) where we need to apply filter on prescribers only fron 20 to 50 years of exp
+    2) rank and selecting top 5 prescribers based on their tx_cnt for each State
 ![p7 s8](https://github.com/Souvik7861/PROJECTS/assets/120063616/59dd98e1-a476-4e64-a0c4-a9ae41d07494)

 ### Data Persistence